iorchard/burrito_docs/source/install/install_powerflex.rst

     -rw-r--r-- 1 clex clex  25G Mar 11 16:38 pfmp.tgz

 .. warning::
-   **Never proceed to the next step before satisfying this PFMP pre-requisite.**
+   **Never proceed to the next step until you've met this PFMP pre-requisite.**

 Install
 --------

-Installation processes are almost the same as `Offline Installation` or `Online Installation`.

 I'll assume this is the offline installation.